sb-fzqk/desert-rock/README.md

 # Desert Rock

 **Desert Rock** is a real-time, cross-platform (Linux & macOS) guitar tuner and metronome built for speed, stability, and zero visual bloat.
-Built with Python and CustomTkinter.
+Developed with Python and CustomTkinter.

 ## Features